Prisoners of War as Victims of Nazi Persecution (Zeithain near Riesa)

 Language: English will be the main working language of the camp.

-Approximate Location: Zeithain is a small town in Saxony, near Riesa am Elbe.
+Approximate Location: Zeithain is a small town in Saxony, near Riesa on Elbe.
 It has about 6 000 inhabitants in 11 villages and is known for the history of the POW-camp and the link-up of Red Army and US Army in April 1945.
 Good leisure time facilities (gym, outdoor volleyball), excursions to various cities (Dresden, Leipzig, Berlin) and Saxonian sightseeing spots like Meissen and Moritzburg are possible!

 Notes: For further information about the history of the camp please visit this website.